eric-p-hutchins/code-dream/README.md

       often.
 Instead, jump through the source in some regular pattern so that a variety is seen

+* Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character and color) without having to scan through all of them.

+* ~~Show the loading screen while code is loading, not just while images are being generated.
+(The reason the loading screen was originally for that was because that part used to be more inefficient)~~

 * ~~Allow setting generated GIF file name~~

 * ~~Fix GIF color maps to use whatever colors it needs instead of using grayscale~~

-* Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character and color) without having to scan through all of them.

 * ~~Make a way to export to animated .gif~~